[AD] This post contains sponsored content from Viking. Please read the disclaimer for more information.

 Everything has its place.
 I use the CEP Filing Drawers from Viking for my notebooks and documents.
 While the bigger storage drawers are for things like tarot cards, crystals, technical objects, and general office supplies.

 Two.
-Keep on top of clutter to stop it getting on top of you.
+Keep on top of the clutter to stop it from getting on top of you.

 Don’t let the clutter build up in the first place!
 If you tidy as you go along it prevents the clutter from getting out of hand.
 Once it reaches a level where you start to become affected, it’s already too late, and the task of decluttering becomes more of a chore.